-Reassure your child that you will be rooting for them, supporting them and that you will be at carpool to pick them up, at home waiting for them, or will see them right after work.
-Write a note for his backpack and have him write a note or draw a picture for your briefcase or purse.
-Find a small object for her backpack or totebag that reminds you of one another (the picture of your family at the beach, one of the rocks you found on a hike together, a tennis ball to remind him that you will play tennis together as soon as you get home, the book you have already picked out for read-aloud that night).
-You can make matching friendship bracelets to wear while you are apart or draw a heart or a ladder on his hand with a marker to remind him of your love and that you will help him go up and up.
+Connect emotionally with your child.
+Hold them, sit next to them, rub their back and reassure your child that you will be rooting for them, supporting them and that you will be at carpool to pick them up, at home waiting for them, or will see them right after work.
+Write a note for his backpack and have him write a note or draw a picture for your laptop bag or purse.
+Find a small object for her backpack or tote bag that reminds you of one another (the picture of your family at the beach, one of the rocks you found on a hike together, a tennis ball to remind him that you will play tennis together as soon as you get home, the book you have already picked out for read-aloud that night).
+You can make matching friendship bracelets to wear while you are apart or draw a heart on his hand with a marker to remind him of your love.
 Talk about how when you are apart, your hearts stay connected and your love never leaves her.
 Also, practice saying goodbye!
 Establish a routine of how you say goodbye—“I love you; you love me; I will see you at 3!”
 “I go to work; you go to school, at night, we have fun together—that’s our rule!”
 “Have a great day; I love you in every way!” and the tried and true, “See you later, alligator” and its reply, “After while, crocodile.”

-I promise you that our faculty and staff will be working to help your child be successful in every way too—socially, emotionally, morally, physically and intellectually.
+I promise you that our faculty and staff will be working to help your child be successful in every way here—socially, emotionally, morally, physically and intellectually.
 The way your child will be treated with dignity and respect at Virginia Chance is like no other school.
-It won’t be long until your child has made the transition to a new class with new friends and is begging to go to school.
+It won’t be long until your child has made the transition to a new class with new friends and is begging to go to school - even on Saturdays.
 You might be begging for them to go too!